 ** If you continue to push God, or continue to use intercession to manipulate God, you will hear a wrong voice and open the door for deception.
-I’m not talking about things like salvation for someone, but asking for direction.
+This would not apply to praying for things like salvation for someone but asking for direction.

 Apply the Word

-And whatever we ask we receive from Him, because we keep His commandments and do those things that are pleasing in His sight.
-1 John 3:22 NKJV
+And whatever we ask we receive from him, because we keep his commandments and do what pleases him.
+1 John 3:22 ESV

-If you abide in Me, and My words abide in you, you will ask what you desire, and it shall be done for you.
-John 15:7 NKJV
+If you abide in me, and my words abide in you, ask whatever you wish, and it will be done for you.
+John 15:7 ESV